Home modifications - getting it right!

 Role of builder and tradesman: building codes and standards

-Qualified builders and tradesmen have an understanding of structural and technical matters related to home modifications, for example which materials would be suitable for different types of ramps and how the construction design and materials of a wall may affect the placement and style of grab rails.
+Qualified builders and tradesmen have an understanding of structural and technical matters related to home modifications, for example, which materials would be suitable for different types of ramps and how the construction design and materials of a wall may affect the placement and style of grab rails.
 Tradesmen are able to interpret and apply the relevant building codes and Australian standards.
 An Architect may also be required when considering major structural modifications.

-The Building code of Australia directs the modification process by detailing mandatory provisions for technical work- telling us legally what we can and cannot do regarding building new homes and modifying existing ones.
+The Building Code of Australia directs the modification process by detailing mandatory provisions for technical work- telling us legally what we can and cannot do regarding building new homes and modifying existing ones.
 The Australian standard 1428 design requirements for new design and additional modifications to existing public buildings.
 This standard is not mandatory for private dwellings but is used as a guide to ensure safe access and is commonly considered best practice by home modification service providers.
 Therapists are able to use the AS1428 as a guide when prescribing home modifications but are able to deviate from the standard if needed, to fit with the environment and meet a person’s functional needs.

-In a nutshell, The perfect team to assess, design and complete home modifications in your home is the Occupational Therapist, qualified trades person and you!
+In a nutshell, The perfect team to assess, design and complete home modifications in your home is the Occupational Therapist, a qualified trades person and you!

 A well considered home modification, following a person-centred assessment, can increase someone’s independence and safety, so much so that they may not need support services and may delay or avoid the need for residential care or hospital stays!
 Stay tuned for future case studies, on how modifications have assisted people living in the community.